sequentialread/password-manager/ReadMe.md

 There is nothing that pulls in dependencies, no bundling step, etc. There is only one place where `XMLHttpRequest` is created, and the request body is encrypted in the same place.
 Same goes for `localStorage`.

-It was designed that way to strengthen the claim that "everything it sends out from the javascript VM is encrypted with the key you chose".
+It was designed that way to strengthen the claim that "everything it sends out from the javascript VM is AES encrypted with the key you chose".

 ## High Avaliability by Design